Optimize the Kubernetes Developer Experience with Version 0

 Creating microservices should be cheap and easy.
 This enables app dev teams to quickly build and ship new microservices to address specific business needs without being encumbered by preexisting code.
 At the same time, this agility and flexibility do come at a cost — applications become distributed, dynamic organisms that can be harder to develop, test, and debug.

 Better Developer Experience == Better Customer Experience

-In a recent Ambassador podcast, Gene Kim spoke about how a great developer experience is critical to delivering value to customers.
+In Gene Kim podcast spoke about how a great developer experience is critical to delivering value to customers.
 By creating a great developer experience, developers can ship more code, which results in happier customers.

 We’ve seen a similar trend in organizations that successfully adopt microservices: an emphasis on the developer experience.
 While it may not be a “strategic” initiative in the organization, usually there’s someone at the company who is passionate about creating a great developer workflow and is able to spend time working on continuously improving that developer workflow.